🧡 Skip to main content🔍 Skip to search

 Transfer mode Choose file transfer mode:

-• Binary · Transfers an exact copy of file to a remote server.
+• Binary · Transfers an exact copy of the file to a remote server.

 • Text · Transfers files as text.
 Suitable only for text files such as .txt and .html.
-Converts text from Windows to Unix format by stripping out carriage return character, if uploaded to Unix machine.
+Converts text from Windows to Unix format by stripping out the carriage return character if uploaded to a Unix machine.

 Set remote file permissionsPermissions buttonAvailable for SFTP connections.
 If set, uploaded files will have specific permissions.
-Set Read, Write, Execute bits for Owner, Group and Other.
-Also, Set user ID, Set group ID and Sticky bit.
+Set Read, Write, and Execute bits for Owner, Group, and Other.
+Also, Set user ID, Set group ID, and Sticky bit.

 Speed unitsSpeed units selectionLimit the transfer speed (bandwidth) in any given speed units—be it KB/s, MB/s and GB/s.
 One KB is 1024 bytes.